 How are Cayuga and Seneca counties performing?

-In 2010, Cayuga’s reported rate of domestic violence was 85 and Seneca’s was 31, compared to 48 for the state (excluding NYC).
-The rates in comparison counties spanned a similar wide range.
-Rates were higher in some localities, including 182 in Auburn, 302 in Port Byron and 135 in Waterloo.
+In 2012, Cayuga's reported rate of domestic violence was 95 and Seneca's was 67, compared to 49 for the state (excluding NYC).
+The rates in comparison counties spanned a similar wide range, from 23 in Ontario to 91 in Onondaga.
+Rates were higher in some localities, including 228 in Auburn, 141 in Port Byron and 139 in Seneca Falls.

 Notes about the data